No-deal Brexit equals food, fuel and drug shortages, says leaked report | DW | 18.08.2019

 Fuel supplies affected

-The report forsaw that border delays would lead to severe traffic disruption especially around the British capital, London, and southeast England, which could affect the distribution of fuel.
+The report predicted that border delays would lead to severe traffic disruption especially around the British capital, London, and southeast England, which could affect the distribution of fuel.

 It also warned that a no-deal Brexit would impact the supply of medicine and medical supplies, many of which arrive into the UK from the European mainland.